-- Gain and demonstrate a working knowledge of properties, classification, and changes in matter. - Relate chemistry to personal and social issues. - · Be awed by the creativity, complexity, and precise design of God's creation. - · Be challenged to become God's vice regents in caring for and ruling creation and unpacking its unrealized potential. - B Key Text: Chemistry: Discovering Chemistry You Need to Know, Kendall/Hunt, 2009; Additional textual materials are provided
+- Gain and demonstrate a working knowledge of properties, classification, and changes in matter. - Relate chemistry to personal and social issues. - Be awed by the creativity, complexity, and precise design of God's creation. - Be challenged to become God's vice regents in caring for and ruling creation and unpacking its unrealized potential.

+Key Text: Chemistry: Discovering Chemistry You Need to Know, Kendall/Hunt, 2009; Additional textual materials are provided

-Prerequisites: Algebra I and Physics 9
+Prerequisites: Algebra I and either Physics 9 or Earth Science

-Chemistry (H)
+Chemistry (H) I Unit